idekerlab/MuSIC/README.md

 This file stores the hierarchical relationship among systems and genes:
 - First column: the parent system
 - Second column: the child system or gene
-- Third column: property of child
+- Third column: property of child in the second column
     - default: child is a system
     - gene: child is a gene